theshashankk/HEAVENBOT/README.md

 # 𝚃𝙷𝙴 HEAVENBOT
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

 HEAVENBOT made by @ViLLAiN_V01.
-Supported by respective Mafiabot owner .
+Supported by respective Javes 2 owner.
 Join for update related info channel and group :- https://t.me/HEAVENBOT_Support THANKS FOR VISITING OUR REPO💖
 [![HEAVENBOT LOGO](https://telegra.ph//file/7079653d0956dd98fb301.jpg)](https://t.me/HEAVENBOT_Support)